-I recognize a successful Tableau deployment when someone I don’t know is asking to get their account to see the latest dashboard that someone else (that I don’t know either) published an insightful vizz.
-As the need for more data is growing, you want your Tableau be able to follow the growing demand.
-You should consider an infrastructure that let you scale as the need grows and that stays cost efficient.
-It implies the possibility to scale both your databases and your Tableau Server at the same time.
+We identify successful Tableau deployment when someone unknown to us requests their account to see the latest dashboard where someone else (also unknown) published an insightful viz.
+As the need for more data is constantly growing, you want your Tableau to be able to keep up with the growing demand.
+You should consider an infrastructure that allows you to scale as the need grows and remains cost efficient.
+It implies the possibility to scale both your databases and your Tableau Server simultaneously.
 A strong answer to such flexibility and robustness is to deploy both of your DB and your Tableau Server on AWS.
-A full AWS approach is powerful, scalable and cost efficient.
-Let’s have a look at the different options you should consider.
+A full AWS approach is powerful, scaleable and cost efficient.
+Let’s take a look at the different options you should consider.

 Option 1: Tableau Server + Database on EC2.

 AWS EC2 are simple virtual machines on which you can install anything you want.
 Let’s create a simple scenario where you install your DB on an EC2 Instance and a Tableau Server on another one.